d1b1/backbone-sudoku/README.md

 Its built with backbone.js and bootstrap.

+### Status
+As of contest time I have it working.
+No external storage.
+Need to add in some views to help with game state, maybe a random seed generator.

 ### Itch
 This a simple experiment to see how I could impliment a sudoku puzzle in Backbone.
 It uses basic models and collections